 - Your father would likely have his own bedroom and might share a bathroom with another person.

 - But, with most CBRFs, he would take his meals with everyone else in the dining room.
 He’d enjoy a community living room.

-- And, as a “family,” he and the other CBRF residents would participate in physical activities, events, and entertainment together.
+- And, as a “family,” he and the other CBRF residents would participate in physical activities for seniors, events, and entertainment together.

 However, with the Community Based Residential Facility, your dad can also get up to three hours of skilled nursing care a week.